ben-shepherd/larascript-framework-monorepo/libs/template/README.md

 Lefthook will automatically run linting, formatting, and tests before each commit to ensure code quality.

-### Upstream Repository Management

-If you've forked this repository and want to keep your fork in sync with the original repository, use these commands:

-- `npm run upstream:setup` - Sets up the upstream remote pointing to the original repository
-- `npm run upstream:fetch` - Fetches the latest changes from the upstream repository
-- `npm run upstream:merge` - Fetches and merges the latest changes from upstream into your current branch
-- `npm run upstream:rebase` - Fetches and rebases your current branch on top of the latest upstream changes

-**Note**: The `upstream:setup` command configures the upstream remote to prevent accidental pushes to the original repository.
-You cannot push to the upstream repository - it's configured as read-only.

 ## Publishing

 When ready to publish: